RuixuanDSBA/SmartcloudService/README.md

 # SmartcloudService
-Piplecloud Group is a commercial cloud business intelligence provider Our goal is:
+Pipecloud Group is a commercial cloud business intelligence provider Our goal is:
 1. Be able to process the given data sets in batch    2. find proper cloud services to manage the essential tasks of computing, networking, storage and machine learning.